 Hayes: The manufacturing facility of the future will employ two people.
 One will be a man, and one will be a dog.
 And the man will be there to feed the dog.
 And the dog will be there to make sure the man doesn’t touch the equipment.

-Charles Hayes runs an area business group, the Research Triangle Regional Partnership.
+Charles Hayes runs a regional business group, the Research Triangle Regional Partnership.